Tenant Satisfaction Measures

 How we did the survey

 We commissioned an organisation called Acuity Research and Practice to undertake an independent satisfaction survey using the TSMs with a representative sample of tenants according to age, gender, ethnicity, and location.
-The sample size was chosen to ensure that we met the level of accuracy set out by the Regulator of Social Housing.
-Acuity made sure the survey was accessible by conducting it over the phone.
+The sample size was chosen to ensure that we met (and exceeded) the required level of accuracy set out by the Regulator of Social Housing.
+Acuity made sure the survey was accessible by conducting it over the phone or online.

-During 2024/25, we received 495 TSM surveys from tenants.
+During 2025/26, a total of 498 TSM surveys were completed by tenants.
 This gave us a good indication of what tenants think of our services across the five estates.
+We also completed four surveys with shared owners.

 Listening to the resident voice: What we've learned and how we're improving